Punktum-dk/epp-service-specification/README.md

 - 1.1 2013-05-31
   - Added paragraph on passwords in section on the login command
   - Added mention of standard port 700
-  - Corrected some of the XML examples, which had not been updated to reflect the correct use of [XSDs][XSD Files]
+  - Corrected some of the XML examples, which had not been updated to reflect the correct use of [XSDs][DKHMXSD]
   - Added important note on contact creation

 - 1.0 2013-02-25
   - Initial revision
   - Describes EPP service 1.X.X
-  - Introduces [XSD][XSD Files] specification revision 1.0
+  - Introduces [XSD][DKHMXSD] specification revision 1.0

 <a id="the-dk-registry-in-brief"></a>
 ## The .dk Registry in Brief